The Condominium Authority Tribunal (CAT) remains open and available, and Users can continue to file new applications and participate in active cases.

-The Condominium Authority Tribunal, or the CAT, is a new online tribunal that helps to settle and decide condominium-related disputes in Ontario.
+Welcome to Canada's first fully online tribunal!
+The Condominium Authority Tribunal, or the CAT, is an online tribunal that helps to resolve and decide condominium-related disputes in Ontario.
 The CAT has developed an online dispute resolution system (CAT-ODR) to help people resolve their disputes conveniently, quickly and affordably, while encouraging everyone to work together in healthy condominium communities.

 The Members of the CAT have been appointed to the Tribunal to mediate or to hear and decide on applications.
-Meet the Chair, Vice-chair and the eleven Members, and read the Chair’s message.
+This page includes bios on the Chair, the Vice-Chairs and the Members.